Ceredigion: Government

 Between 1889 and 1974, the county was governed by Cardiganshire County Council, which took over the local government functions of the quarter sessions.
-The county council was abolished in 1974 by the Local Government Act 1972, with the area becoming the lower-tier district of Ceredigion within in the larger county of Dyfed.
+The county council was abolished in 1974 by the Local Government Act 1972, with the area becoming the lower-tier district of Ceredigion within the larger county of Dyfed.
+Until 1974, Cardiganshire had been governed locally by civil parishes; these in large part equated to ecclesiastical parishes, most of which still exist as part of the Church in Wales.
 Further local government reform under the Local Government (Wales) Act 1994 saw the area become a unitary authority on 1 April 1996.
 The 1994 act specified that the reformed council was to have both a Welsh and an English name: Sir Aberteifi / Cardiganshire.
 Before the new arrangements came into force the incoming council resolved to change the name to Ceredigion in both languages.
 The government agreed the change of name, which took effect on 2 April 1996, one day after the new authority formally came into being.

 A referendum was held on 20 May 2004 on whether to have a directly elected mayor for the county, which would have been the first in Wales.
 The Llais Ceredigion political initiative had been formed with this aim, but the proposal was rejected.

+As of 2024, the council leader is Bryan Davies of Plaid Cymru.

+The entire county is a Senedd constituency, with its Member of the Senedd being Elin Jones (Plaid Cymru) for the Ceredigion constituency.

+At Westminster, all of Ceredigion is in the Ceredigion Preseli constituency since 2024, replacing Ceredigion.
+With Ben Lake (Plaid Cymru) being re-elected as the Member of Parliament in the 2024 election.